BTest - A Simple Driver for Basic Unit Tests

 examples.t3 ... ok

-Here, btest executes (something similar to) sh examples/t3.sh, and then checks the return value as usual.
-The example also shows that the @TEST-EXEC keyword can appear anywhere, in particular inside the comment section of another language.
+Here, btest is executing (something similar to) sh examples/t3.sh, and then checks the return value as usual.
+The example also shows that the @TEST-EXEC prefix can appear anywhere, in particular inside the comment section of another language.

 > cat examples/t4.awk